-- Stormwater management and treatment
+- Stormwater management and treatment;

-- Phosphorus traps to reduce water pollution
+- Phosphorus traps to reduce water pollution;

-- Nitrogen traps to reduce ammonia and nitrate pollution
+- Nitrogen traps to reduce ammonia and nitrate pollution;

-- Reclamation of mine tailings
+- Reclamation of mine tailings;

-- Building material blended with cement, mortar, plaster, etc.
+- Building material blended with cement, mortar, plaster, etc.;

-- Electronic microwave shielding
+- Electronic microwave shielding;

-- Electron storage and release as a “super-capacitor”
+- Electron storage and release as a “super-capacitor”;

-- Carbon fiber textiles for odor-absorbent clothing
+- Carbon fiber textiles for odor-absorbent clothing; and

-- Carbon nanofibers to replace plastic and metal
+- Carbon nanofibers to replace plastic and metal.

 Livestock farming is offering a new and growing area of unexpected uses for biochar.
 Animals from earthworms to chickens, cattle and even monkeys, show shrewd interest in biochar added to their food.
 Farmers and scientists around the globe have investigated the use of biochar in livestock production.
-In the European Union biochar is carefully defined and approved for use in agriculture.
+In the European Union, biochar is carefully defined and approved for use in agriculture.
 Currently, most is fed to livestock and then spread on land with manure.